mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/README.md

 # Google-Compute-Engine-Docker-Compose-Setup

-This is my setup I use for Tailscale and Pihole(Unbound is included as a option.).
+This is my setup I use for Tailscale and Pihole(DNSCrypt-Proxy and Unbound is included as a option.).
 In docker using compose.
 On a FREE Google Cloud Compute Engine VM instance.

 ## Create VM instance to be within free limits (https://cloud.google.com/free/docs/free-cloud-features#compute):